mmckechney/SqlBuildManager/docs/kubernetes.md

 As mentioned above, in addition to a Kubernetes cluster, the Kubernetes deployment leverages [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) and [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs).
 You can create your own resources either through the Azure portal, az cli or PowerShell.
 The only special configuration is with Azure Service Bus which requires a Topic named `sqlbuildmanager`.

-Alternatively, you can create the resources via the included PowerShell [Create_AzureTestEnvironment.ps1](../scripts/templates/Create_AzureTestEnvironment.ps1).
+Alternatively, you can create the resources via the included PowerShell [create_azure_resources.ps1](../scripts/templates/create_azure_resources.ps1).
 This script will create all of the resources you need for both Azure Batch and Kubernetes builds: Azure Batch Account, Kubernetes Cluster, Storage Account, Event Hub, Service Bus, 2 SQL servers and 20 databases in elastic pools.
 It will also create a new folder and pre-configured settings files in a folder `./src/TestConfig`.
 This is needed for running unit tests as well.

 ### Basic Overview

 The standard deployment definition for SQL Build Manger (see [sample_deployment.yaml](../scripts/templates/kubernetes/sample_deployment.yaml)) mounts two volumes - one for [secrets](../scripts/templates/kubernetes/sample_secrets.yaml) named `sbm` and one for [runtime configuration](../scripts/templates/kubernetes/sample_runtime_configmap.yaml) named `runtime`.
 The secrets files contains the Base64 encoded values for your connection strings and passwords while the runtime configuration contains the parameters that will be used to execute the build.
 Both of these should be deployed to Kubernetes prior to creating your pods.
-You can easily create the full `secrets.yaml` file and a template of your `runtime.yaml` file by using the following command:
+You can easily create the full `secrets.yaml` file and a template of your `runtime.yaml` file by using the following command.
+You can instead use [create_aks_secrets_and_runtime_files.ps1](../scripts/templates/create_aks_secrets_and_runtime_files.ps1) to automate the collection of secrets and creation of these files.
+Before you `kubetcl apply` the `runtime.yaml` file, you will need to add the `PackageName` and `JobName` values - this can be done for you with the [`sbm prep` command below](#2-upload-your-sbm-package-file-to-your-storage-account)

 ``` bash
 sbm container savesettings  -u "<sql username>" -p <sql password> --storageaccountname "<storage acct name>" --storageaccountkey "<storage acct key>"  -eh "<event hub connection string>" -sb "<service bus topic connection string>"--concurrency "<int value>" --concurrencytype "<Count|Server|MaxServer>"
 ```

-**NOTE:** Before you apply the `runtime.yaml` file, you will need to add the `PackageName` and `JobName` values - this can be done for you with the [`sbm upload` command below](#2-upload-your-sbm-package-file-to-your-storage-account)
+**NOTE:** If you plan on using Key Vault, you should run these scripts instead and can skip the `sbm container savesettings` step.
+- [create_aks_keyvault_config.ps1](../scripts/templates/create_aks_keyvault_config.ps1) - to create `podIdentityAndBinding.yaml` and `secretProviderClass.yaml`
+- [add_secrets_to_keyvault.ps1](../scripts/templates/add_secrets_to_keyvault.ps1) - save secrets to Azure Key Vault

 Once the pods are deployed, they will start up as `container worker` by: